gustavocoding/ansible/infinispan-rolling/README.md

 ### Preparation

-Download and ./source the rc file from Openstack
+Download and ./source the rc file from Openstack:
-Log in to the OpenStack dashboard, choose the project for which you want
+* Log in to the OpenStack dashboard, choose the project for which you want to download the OpenStack RC file
-to download the OpenStack RC file, and click 'Access & Security', then go to 'API Access'.
+* Click on 'Access & Security', then go to 'API Access'
-Click 'Download OpenStack RC File' and save the file.
-Source it using:
+* Click 'Download OpenStack RC File' and save the file
+* Source the file:

 ```
 source openstack.rc